YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 INVBITPOS, Invalid position in the bit string

-Compile Time/Run Time Error: This indicates that GT.M encountered a bit position argument to a $ZBITGET or $ZBITSET function that exceeded the length of the bit string, or was less than one (1).
+Compile Time/Run Time Error: This indicates that YottaDB encountered a bit position argument to a $ZBITGET or $ZBITSET function that exceeded the length of the bit string, or was less than one (1).

 Action: Use $ZBITLEN() to modify the code so the bit reference falls within the allocated length of the bit string.